Our Board of Directors

 Tref Borden

-Tref Borden is the Executive Director of the Fish Family Foundation, a Boston-based private foundation focusing primarily on human services for low-income individuals and families in the Greater Boston area, with a particular interest in immigration and naturalization programs.
-As Executive Director of the Foundation, Ms. Borden works closely with its Investment Committee managing the foundation’s assets in addition to managing the Fish Family Office.
+Tref Borden is the former Executive Director of the Fish Family Foundation, a Boston-based private foundation focusing primarily on human services for low-income individuals and families in the Greater Boston area, with a particular interest in immigration and naturalization programs.
+As Executive Director of the Foundation, Ms. Borden worked closely with its Investment Committee managing the foundation’s assets in addition to managing the Fish Family Office.

 Prior to coming to the Fish Family Foundation, Ms. Borden had served as Executive Director of the Tiger Foundation in New York City.
 The Tiger Foundation supports educational, vocational, and social services organizations focusing on the lowest-income, highest-risk populations in the city.
 Ms. Borden left the Investment Banking field to join Tiger as its founding Executive Director.